Month 12, Day 17, Thursday 11:55 p.m.

 Thaddeus leaned over him, speaking softly.
 “Do not speak.
 Listen, and hear me.
 I know that earlier this month in my class, when you refused to perform to the best of your abilities, you were hiding Will-strain.”
 He watched the boy for a response, but there was none, not even a hitch in his breath or a flutter of an eyelash.
 “I don’t care about whatever foolishness caused you to reach that point.
 Mr. Westbay has assured me of his silence on the matter, even in the face of threats.
 However, my tolerance requires that you understand one salient point.”

 Thaddeus let his voice grow softer, as with a certain type of person that was more intimidating than growling or shouting.
-“You will not place yourself or the other students in such grave danger ever again.
+“You will not place yourself or other students in such grave danger ever again.
 I do not care if you have stretched your Will to the end of its limits by torturing small animals or performing depraved sexual acts with some of the more questionable members of the student body.
 As long as you do not bring shame to my name.
-I do care that you do not afterward continue to cast without regard for the danger of doing so, not just to yourself, but to everyone around you.
+I do care that you do not afterward disregard the safety of yourself and everyone around you by continuing to cast.
 You could have killed yourself and half the students in that classroom with your stubbornness.
 Never again.”
 He whispered the last part, then stared into Siverling’s eyes in silence.

 “The correct thing to do would have been to refuse to cast at all.
 Ideally, with a pass from the infirmary.”